 Being scared of taking off and living and studying somewhere else in the world is ok.
 It is scary!
 But you have so much to gain from studying abroad somewhere outside your comfort zone.
 So even though your friends might all be headed to Italy, France, or one of the other most popular study abroad destinations, if you really want to challenge yourself consider going somewhere few other students visit:

-- Antarctica: yes, it is actually on the list of study abroad!
+- Antarctica: yes, it is actually on the list of places to study abroad!

 - Eastern Europe: Just as stunning as the more traditional European cities but without the crowds of tourism, Eastern Europe is an up and coming region for study abroaders.